 - (b) Created Membership, Officers and Alternates: - (1) There is hereby created, in accordance with Subchapter 211.007 of the Texas Local Government Code and the City's Charter, a Planning & Zoning Commission that shall consist of 9 citizens who reside in the City Limits.
+At least 3 members shall have a known and demonstrated interest, competence, or knowledge in land use and development as may be exhibited by the following professions: attorney, architect, city planner, design professional, landscape architect, real estate developer, civil engineer, construction project manager, and construction superintendent.
 Members shall be appointed by the Mayor and confirmed by City Council for a term of 3 years.
 Terms of 1/3 of the Planning & Zoning Commission shall expire each year upon September 30th, or until a successor is appointed.
 Vacancies and unexpired terms of members shall be filled by the appointment of the Mayor and confirmed by City Council.
 These appointments shall be for the remainder of the term.

 - (2) Members may be removed from office at any time by a majority vote of the City Council for any reason.
 All members serve without compensation. - (3) Attendance requirements for the Planning & Zoning Commission members are set forth in the Code of Ordinances, Section 1.02.002(b), et seq. - (4) The City staff shall keep minutes of all meetings held by the Planning & Zoning Commission and full record of all recommendations to be made by the Planning & Zoning Commission to the City Council.
-Minutes shall constitute a report and record of all Planning & Zoning Commission meetings, including hearings. - (5) A Chair and Vice-chairman shall be elected by the Planning & Zoning Commission from its membership, each to hold office for 1 year or until replaced by a majority vote of the Planning & Zoning Commission. - (6) Members of the Zoning Board of Adjustment (ZBA) serve as alternates to the Planning and Zoning Commission. - (7) Additional alternates may be appointed by the Council when it's deemed necessary and occurs in the same manner as the appointment of members.
+Minutes shall constitute a report and record of all Planning & Zoning Commission meetings, including hearings. - (5) A Chair and Vice-chairman shall be elected by the Planning & Zoning Commission from its membership, each to hold office for 1 year or until replaced by a majority vote of the Planning & Zoning Commission. - (6) Members of the Zoning Board of Adjustment (ZBA) serve as alternates to the Planning and Zoning Commission.

+(7) Additional alternates may be appointed by the Council when it's deemed necessary and occurs in the same manner as the appointment of members.